chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/death-ball.md

 ## How it works

-Depending on the tile, a death ball will already exist or will be spawned after enough time has passed.
+A death ball may either exist already, such as in [Chaos Plinko], or may be spawned from a [points multiplier](points-multiplier.md) after a while.

-In either case, a ball with a skull displayed will move inside the tile.
-They have the same physics applied as any normal marble.
+They behave similar to a normal marble in terms of physics and tile interactions, but does not earn or lose any points.

-If a player collides with a death ball while it has spikes shown, they will be eliminated.
-After elimination of a player, the spikes will disappear and the death ball will cease all movement immediately.
+The marble has a Skull shown while also displaying red spikes on its outside.
+Should a player marble collide with the death ball while the spikes are shown, will the marble be eliminated.
-It remains in this state for a while, indicated by a red outline slowly filling up.
-During this time, it cannot be moved by player marbles or components of the tile it is in.
-In addition, players can collide with it without being eliminated.
-Once the cooldown has passed, the spikes will reappear and the ball will resume movement once again.

-Players eliminated by the death ball do not lose points to the king.

-After a certain amount of time has passed, additional death balls will be spawned.
-This happens around every 30 seconds as additional death balls are spawned by the 3rd multiplication of a tile's x2 multiplier.
+Once a player got eliminated will the death ball ceise all movement and lose its spikes.
+A red outline will slowly do a full resolution around the death ball, indicating a cooldown.
+Touching the death ball during this cooldown will not cause the player to be eliminated.
+Once the cooldown ellapses will the spikes re-appear and the death ball move again, while also being able again to eliminate players.

+The usual cooldown for a death ball is 10 seconds.
+Exception to this rule is [Combo Breaker], where the cooldown of the death ball is significantly shorter.

 {{ game.history({
     'v0.22 Alpha': [